Pap smear Singapore

 Even if I feel fine and have no symptoms, should I still do a pap smear?

 Absolutely!
 Women may not experience any symptoms in the early stages of cervical cancer.
-A pap smear ensures early detection and is your best defense against cervical cancer.
+A pap smear ensures early detection and is your best defense against cervical cancer, especially if you have a family history of this cancer.

 Do I still need a pap smear if I have had my Human Papilloma Virus (HPV) vaccines?